 Objective 3.1 - To plan for sustainable population growth.

 Strategy 3.1.1 - Plan for diverse and sustainable activity centres, housing, community facilities and industrial development to meet future growth, changing social, economic and environmental needs.

-Objective 3.3 - To develop and enhance the City's economy.
 Strategy 3.3.1 - Facilitate and support the success and growth of businesses.

 Strategy 3.3.3 - Plan for strong activity centres and employment areas to meet the future needs of the community, industry, and commerce.

-- 1. The purpose of this report is for Council to consider whether to adopt Amendment 114 (A114) to Local Planning Scheme 3 for the purpose of public advertising. - 2.
-A114 proposes to amend Local Planning Scheme No. 3 (the Scheme) to amend the existing 'Special Use' No. 13 for 'Gymnasium/Health Studio' use to include 'Recreation - Private', 'Consulting Rooms' and 'Restaurant/Café'.
+- The purpose of this report is for Council to consider whether to adopt Amendment 114 (A114) to Local Planning Scheme 3 for the purpose of public advertising. - 2.
+A114 proposes to amend Local Planning Scheme No. 3 (the Scheme) to amend the existing 'Special Use' No. 13 for 'Gymnasium/Health Studio' use to include 'Recreation Private', 'Consulting Rooms' and 'Restaurant/Café'.
 The proposed additional land uses would be in addition to the primary land use of 'Gymnasium/Health Studio'. - 3.
 The subject lot is located within a walkable catchment of the Kalamunda Activity Centre with good access to local open space, services, and infrastructure necessary to support A114. - 4.
 It is recommended that Council adopts A114 for purposes of public advertising.

-Land Area 3214m (total) Metropolitan Region Scheme Zone Urban, Other regional Roads (reserve) Local Planning Scheme Zone Special Use 13 'Gymnasium/Health Studio'
+5. Land Area 3214m2 (total)

+Metropolitan Region Scheme Zone

+Local Planning Scheme Zone Special Use 13 'Gymnasium/Health Studio'